top of page

 Journey of Light and Space

-Light and "Mitate" (Seeing as)
+Light and the Concept of "Mitate"

 Research at Tokyo University of the Arts